Row Level Security

 BYPASSRLSbypass it as well. - Grant required privileges to that role.
 RLS does not replace normal

 GRANTprivileges, it adds row filtering on top.
-Prefer default privileges so new objects stay consistent. - Enable RLS and define table policies in SQL migrations.
-Once RLS is enabled, if no applicable policy exists, PostgreSQL falls back to default deny.
+Use grants for existing objects, and prefer default privileges so new objects stay consistent. - Enable RLS and define table policies.
+Once RLS is enabled, if no applicable permissive policy exists, PostgreSQL falls back to default deny.

 - Set per-request context (such as user id) in SQL session for every incoming request.
 Policies can read such values with